huang-sh/astk-doc/en/content/utilitiy.md

 ## config

 `config` sub-command could configure a specific R execution path for **ASTK** calling.
 If the R has installed **ASTK** R dependencies packages, this will avoid repeated installation and save a lot of time and resources.
+The **ASTK** sub-command dependencies can refer to [ASTK function dependencies](https://huang-sh.github.io/astk-doc/#/en/content/appendix?id=astk-function-dependencies)

 Here is an example, you can configure the appropriate R path on your machine.